PaperPrototype/Intro-to-Scripting-Games-Java/02 - Colors/english.md

 This is important... the order we put commands is the order that they will get "painted" onto the screen.

-Make sure you draw yoru square after you draw the background!
+Make sure you draw your square *after* you draw the background!
+Otherwise the background will get painted on top of the square.

 ![black void square processing.js processing spark3d](/Assets/black-void-square.png)

 # Colors?
-So how are these colors working?
-Why did we get black for the background when we put in `(0, 0, 0)`?
+So how do these colors work?
+Why did we get black when we put `(0, 0, 0)`?

 The numbers are for amounts of Red Green and Blue.

-RGB?
-Ring a bell?
+RGB Colors!

-The color numbers range from 0 to 255 (255 is the max!).
+Each number can range from 0 to 255 (255 is the max!).
 Now with this knowledge, lets color some shapes!

 # Coloring Shapes
 Ironically, the command for "filling" in the color of shapes is `fill`.